carissalow/rapids/docs/faq.md

      MoSHI/rapids/renv/staging/1/00LOCK-KernSmooth/00new/KernSmooth/libs/KernSmooth.so: mach-0, but wrong architecture
      ```
 ???+ done "Solution"
-    All softwares need to be Intel version.
-In order to install Intel software via brew command, you need to install intel homebrew first.
-Turn on the Rosetta in the terminal, then use the installation command on Homebrew website to install homebrew.
-The Intel homebrew should be installed in `/usr/local/bin/brew `, you can check which brew you are using by typing `which brew`.
-Then using this Intel homebrew to install all other software and packages.
+    As of Feb 2020 in M1 macs, R needs to be installed via brew under Rosetta (x86 arch) due to some incompatibility with selected R libraries.
+To do this, run your terminal [via Rosetta](https://www.youtube.com/watch?v=nv2ylxro7rM&t=138s), then proceed with the usual brew installation command. x86 homebrew should be installed in `/usr/local/bin/brew `, you can check which brew you are using by typing `which brew`.
+Then use x86 homebrew to install R and restore RAPIDS packages (`renv_restore`).